fastcode-ose/www.fastcode.org/src/events/fastcode-challenge/traditional.md

 ### Problem 2: Single Source Shortest Path (SSSP)

-* **Objective**: Compute the shortest path distances from a given source node to all other nodes in a graph with weighted edges.
+* **Objective**: Compute the shortest path distances from a given source node to all other nodes in a graph with weighted edges (floats).
 * **Input Format**:
   * **Graph Representation**: As with BFS, the graph will be in CSR format, but with an additional array to store edge weights.
   * **Source Node**: A single integer representing the starting node.